-- 71. The Nordic European region-Denmark, Finland, Iceland, Norway, and Sweden-share a close cultural, religious, and historical relationship, similar to the relationship among the CAREC member countries.
+- 71. The Nordic European region, comprising Denmark, Finland, Iceland, Norway, and Sweden, share a close cultural, religious, and historical background, similar to the relationship among the CAREC member countries.
 Scandinavian languages, like Turkic languages in some of the CAREC countries, are closely related.
 Finnish, like Tajik, is of a different origin.
-Besides, the Nordic European region also shows divergent patterns of membership cooperation organizations. - 72.
-The Nordic model demonstrates that different attitudes to cooperation need not be an obstacle for regional cooperation and integration.
+Besides, the Nordic European countries are also members of different cooperation organizations. - 72.
+The Nordic model demonstrates that different approaches to cooperation do not need to be an obstacle for regional cooperation and integration.
 It also shows that it is possible to develop effective regional cooperation mechanisms and that different approaches can be complementary.
-As of today, the Nordic cooperation allows Norway to stay informed about EU issues, and Sweden and Finland about the North Atlantic Treaty Organization.53
+As of today, the Nordic cooperation allows Norway to stay informed about EU issues, and Sweden and Finland about the North Atlantic Treaty Organization.

-51 "Schengen area signifies a zone where 26 European countries abolished their internal borders for the free and unrestricted movement of people, in harmony with common rules for controlling external borders and fighting criminality."
-SchengenVisalnfo.com.
+&lt;sup>51 "Schengen area signifies a zone where 26 European countries abolished their internal borders for the free and unrestricted movement of people, in harmony with common rules for controlling external borders and fighting criminality."
+SchengenVisaInfo.com.
 Schengen Area - The World's Largest Visa Free Zone.

-52 Footnote 7, p.
+&lt;sup>52 Footnote 7, p.
 21.

-53 Svante E. Cornell and S. Frederick Starr.
+S. E. Cornell and S. F. Starr.
 2018.
 Regional Cooperation in Central Asia: Relevance of World Models.
 The Central Asia-Caucasus Analyst.
 4 December.